 GMAT Verbal Section

-The last section on the GMAT is the Verbal Section which is multiple-choice.
+The Verbal Section which is multiple-choice.
 You have 65 minutes in which to answer questions.
 The Verbal question types consist of Critical Reasoning, Sentence Correction, and Reading Comprehension.

 GMAT Critical Reasoning Questions